 You may only use one address when making an application.
-The child's normal place of permanent residence will normally be a residential property at which the parent or person(s) with parental responsibility for the child resides at the latest date for receiving applications for admission to the school.
+The child's normal place of residence will be the property at which the child and the parent or person(s) with parental responsibility for the child resides when the application is made.
+You should notify the admissions team if your address changes after your application is submitted.